mikesart/graphicsmagick/www/security.rst

 be used to open files produced by an untrusted party.
-Given a suitable weakness (which we make every effort to prevent), an intentionally constructed file might be able to cause the software to crash, leak memory, or in the worst case execute arbitrary code, including shell code.
+Given a suitable weakness (which we make every effort to prevent), an intentionally constructed file might be able to cause the software to crash, leak memory, request huge amounts memory, run forever, or in the worst case execute arbitrary code, including shell code.
 GraphicsMagick is very powerful and complex software supporting many capabilities and so untrusted parties should never be allowed to submit arbitrary requests into it.

 The GraphicsMagick project is continually striving to eliminate conditions in the software which might pose a risk for its users.